kevaleb/marthamadeit/_products/maxi-skirt.md

     measurement_description:
 ---

 The Maxi Skirt is your new Live in Skirt!
 This Skirt is an Aline cut with a Yoga Waistband.
 Made with the softest and most comfortable fabric I could find!
 Are you Tall?
 Short?
 No Problem!
-Send me the exact Length you need your Maxi and Ill make it the Perfect Length for you Every time!&nbsp;
+Send me the exact Length you need your Maxi and Ill make it the Perfect Length for you Every time!